amahi/platform/doc/plugins.md

 This will generate a plugin called FooBar in the plugin/ directory of the app.
 The name of the directory is the class name for the plugin and it should be CamelCased for best results.

+It will output the files generated.
+You may want to remember these.
+You probably will have to configure some of these files to fine tune for the name of the plugin, new controllers, views, etc., etc. Each plugin is essentially a rack app that is close to a Rails app.

 ## Requirements

 Each plugin has to have a file called `config/amahi_plugin.yml` with details of the plugin, for example: